pawmez/MouseListRelease/readme.md

 - Daily data gathered about animals being worked on.

 # MouseListModerator
 App for setting up the database for each project.
-A lab manager is able to define relationships and dependencies between the data, which is assigned later on by users.
+A lab manager is able to define relationships and dependencies between the data, which can be assigned later on by users (for example correct genotypes for procedures).

 ## About